The Saul and Ruth Levin Educational Enrichment Grant

 Thanks to the generosity of Distinguished Professor Saul Levin and his family, the Department of Classical and Near Eastern Studies is pleased to announce the Saul and Ruth Levin Educational Enrichment Grant.
 If you are a currently enrolled BU student majoring in classics, this may be the grant for you!
 It is intended to help fund classics-related educational experiences like the following:

-- Foreign travel with an educational focus
+- Self-directed travel with an educational focus

 - Research projects involving expenses (travel, equipment, etc.) incurred by the student researcher